D-techPro/Android-Forensic-Analysis/README.md

 develop advanced blockchain analytics tools and techniques to enhance the ability to trace illicit cryptocurrency flows, de-anonymize perpetrators, and identify associated entities.
-Encourage greater information sharing among **Blockchain intelligence firms and law enforcement** International Cooperation: Given the transnational nature of internet fraud and cryptocurrency scams, strengthen international cooperation among law enforcement agencies, regulatory bodies, and financial intelligence units to facilitate cross-border investigations, asset freezing, and extradition of perpetrators.
+Encourage greater information sharing among

+**Blockchain intelligence firms and law enforcement** International Cooperation: Given the transnational nature of internet fraud and cryptocurrency scams, strengthen international cooperation among law enforcement agencies, regulatory bodies, and financial intelligence units to facilitate cross-border investigations, asset freezing, and extradition of perpetrators.

-**Regulatory Framework Development:** Advocate for the development and enforcement of robust regulatory frameworks for cryptocurrency platforms and
+**Regulatory Framework Development:** Advocate for the development and enforcement of robust regulatory frameworks for cryptocurrency platforms and digital asset services, including mandatory KYC (Know Your Customer) and AML (Anti-Money Laundering) compliance, to prevent their exploitation by fraudsters.